-Results and Discussion: As opposed to the original BLIP system, in which the custom program was permanently burned into the microcontroller, the Micro-BLIP is now easily reprogrammable by students using the Arduino integrated development environment (IDE).
+The new system, which we call the "Micro-BLIP", appears to a host computer via USB as a human typing on a standard computer keyboard.
+Thus, the data from the Micro-BLIP will be entered into any word processor or spreadsheet program.
+No special software is required on the host computer, which can be based on any standard operating system.
+Discussion As opposed to the original BLIP system, in which the custom program was permanently burned into the microcontroller, the Micro-BLIP is now easily reprogrammable by students using the Arduino integrated development environment (IDE).
 All of the existing Micro interface pins are passed through to the breadboard, where they are available for further development and experimentation.
-In Spring 2018, we will introduce the Micro-BLIP into the instrumentation course, where approximately ninety students will each be given a set of parts and step by-step instructions detailing how to solder them into the PCB.
-The Micro-BLIP will then be used to make measurements in weekly experiments involving analog and digital circuits in the laboratory portion of the course, culminating in a carotid artery pulse detector and rate monitor.

-Conclusions: Based on our experiences, we expect students to enjoy the hands-on nature of building and using the Micro-BLIP, and that it will contribute a valuable experience to their education.
+In Spring 2018, we will introduce the Micro-BLIP into the instrumentation course, where approximately ninety students will each be given a set of parts and step by-step instructions detailing how to solder them into the custom PCB.
+The Micro-BLIP will then be used to make measurements and supply waveforms and power in weekly experiments involving analog and digital circuits in the laboratory portion of the course, culminating in a carotid artery pulse detector and rate monitor.
+Conclusion Based on our experience, we expect students to enjoy the hands-on nature of building and using the Micro-BLIP, and that it will contribute a valuable addition to their education.
 We believe that by teaching students about microcontrollers and providing them with equipment that they will own, we will help to increase their potential for life-long-learning.

-Acknowledgements: Funding was provided by the University of Pittsburgh Department of Bioengineering.
+Acknowledgements Funding was provided by the University of Pittsburgh Department of Bioengineering.
+References G. Stetten, et al., ASEE Conference, 2008; D. Weiser, et al., BMES Annual Fall Meeting, 2005